Home

-But L. Rafael Reif admits the university may have to look for alternative funding sources and new ways to ‘stay connected’ to world

-During a hospital stay, Emily Michelson learned why the humanities and sciences are in no way opposites
+Chair voices concerns over student satisfaction data as Cambridge’s students’ union joins NSS boycott

+UUK accused of failing to emulate sectors ‘from farming to finance’ in seeking special deal

-Universities need to adapt to stay relevant, says Gordon Redding
+Universities need to open up communication channels to help retain women in science, says study

-With wit and frankness, rebel scientist Tommaso Dorigo has spent a dozen years telling it like it is in his blog about research life.
-He speaks to Karen Shook
+Old Germanic languages are back in vogue, but what value are they to a modern-day graduate?
+Alice Durrans writes

+Research suggests that professors are more likely to respond to Chinese students with anglicised names

 Our global survey gives a picture of which institutions are best at producing senior business leaders worldwide.
 John Elmes reports